How to Set Up Google Workspace Secondary Domain: Complete Guide

 • Adding a secondary domain – Google doesn’t charge for adding a secondary domain, but it does charge per user.

-If you need email accounts for the new domain, you must pay per user:
+If you need email accounts for the new domain, you must pay per user, If you need email accounts for the new domain, you must pay per user (check for any available Google Workspace discount):

 • Business Starter: $7.20/user/month (flexible) or $6/user/month (annual)